Congressional District # 08

-The Agate Lake Scrap Yard site covers approximately eight acres on the eastern shore of Agate Lake in a rural area of Fairview Township, Cass County, Minnesota.
-Agate Lake is within one half mile of the west side of Gull Lake.
-The closest city is Lake Shore, located approximately 5 miles to the north, on Upper Gull Lake.
-The city of Brainerd is located approximately 15 miles to the southeast of the site.
+The Agate Lake Scrap Yard site covers approximately eight acres on the southwest shore of Agate Lake in a rural area of Fairview Township, Cass County, Minnesota.
+Agate Lake is a small lake located just west of the larger Gull Lake.
+The closest towns are Lake Shore, located about three miles north on Gull Lake, and the City of Brainerd, located about six miles southeast.
 The site is surrounded on three sides by open water or wetlands and is about 10 feet above water level.
-The site is also surrounded by the Pillsbury State Forest, is primarily wooded and is used for hunting and other recreational uses.
+The site is also surrounded by the Pillsbury State Forest, which is primarily wooded and is used for hunting and other recreational uses.
 Several dozen homes, a small resort, and a golf course are located across the lake from the site.
-Residents obtain their drinking water from private wells.
+Residents in the area obtain their drinking water from private wells.

-The Agate Lake Scrap Yard operated from 1952 to 1982 as scrap yard for scrap iron and metal and used cars.
-During the 1970's, the scrap included drums of solvents and oils along with a large number of transformers.
+The Agate Lake Scrap Yard operated from 1952 to 1982 as a scrap yard for buying and selling scrap iron and metal, and used cars.
+During the 1970's, the scrap included lead batteries, drums of solvents and oils, and a large number of transformers.
 Two homemade furnaces were used to smelt aluminum, copper, and lead at the site.
 Transformer oils and halogenated-solvents were used to fuel the furnace and sometimes were spilled onto the ground.
-Lead batteries were observed in several places.
 There were three ash piles onsite and an open dump area which contained trash.
-A nearby gully sloped down toward an adjacent wetland.

 Threats and ContaminantsThe soil was contaminated with polychlorinated biphenyls (PCBs), dioxins/furans and lead.
 Shallow groundwater was contaminated with low levels of volatile organic compounds (VOCs), including trichloroethylene (TCE), benzene, toluene, and methylene chloride.

-In 1985, the MPCA performed a Remedial Investigation and Feasibility Study (RI/FS) at the site.
-In 1986, the state issued a Unilateral Administrative Order (UAO), compelling the PRP to perform the investigation and feasibility study.
-Based on the data and analyses, the MPCA and EPA recommended the following actions: removing 260 tons of lead-contaminated ash, slag and soil; removing 200 tons of PCP-contaminated soil; removing three cubic yards of pipe insulation containing asbestos; regular groundwater monitoring at the site; and placing a deed restriction on the site that prohibits well installation in the area in which groundwater contamination has been found.
+In 1985, MPCA performed a Remedial Investigation and Feasibility Study (RI/FS) at the site.
+In 1986, the state issued a Unilateral Administrative Order (UAO), compelling the PRPs to perform the investigation and feasibility study.
+Based on the data and analyses, MPCA and EPA recommended the following actions: removing 260 tons of lead-contaminated ash, slag and soil; removing 200 tons of PCB-contaminated soil; removing three cubic yards of pipe insulation containing asbestos; regular groundwater monitoring at the site; and placing a deed restriction on the site that prohibits well installation in the area where groundwater contamination has been found.

 This site was deleted from the NPL on August 1, 1997.
-A prospective purchasers agreement for the purpose of re-use and development of this site has been completed.
 Five-Year Reviews are not conducted for this site because no hazardous waste was left in place.